RetroDECK/ES-DE/CONTRIBUTING.md

 #### v1.4

-* Support for ChromeOS
 * Authoring tools to clean up orphaned gamelist entries, media files etc.
-* Support for pre-defined alternative emulators and cores (configured in es_systems.cfg)
+* Support for pre-defined alternative emulators and cores (configured in es_systems.xml)
 * Simple file browsing component
 * Requests per minute limitation setting for the scraper
 * Add 'time played' counter per game, similar to how it works in Steam